MoniMurray/bookworms-et-al/README.md

 Credit to the many [CI Community Q&A videos](https://www.youtube.com/playlist?list=PL_7334VduOHsrWzhu5Ta2lrkp016kcBWYvideos) for advice from MVP of Project 5, to how to study, to very valuable videos on Readme essential sections.

+Credit to [this Stack Overflow post](https://stackoverflow.com/questions/29313879/shopping-cart-number-of-items-in-cart-css) from which I learned to apply a counter to the Shopping Cart icon on the nav bar.

 I took inspiration for the design of the Bookworms et al Bookshop from many leading Irish bookshops with strong online presence such as Easons and Dubray.

 All wireframes, ERD and screenshots are my own creation.
 This Readme is based on the extensive Readme.md file I created for my PP4, [The Shopping List](https://github.com/MoniMurray/shopping-list)